-There are some things to know before you jump into booking.
+There are some things to know before you jump into booking one of these Disney tours.
 Guests must be 12 years old or older to attend.
 Disney says it is better suited for adults, which is probably true depending on your child’s interest in Disney history.
 On our tour, there were three teenagers, and they all seemed to enjoy it.
 Another thing to keep in mind is that there is a great deal of walking on the tour.
 I walk about 12-15 miles per week, and even I got a little tired!
 Tours are scheduled at 8 am, and you must be there 15 minutes early.
 The tour is $49, and annual passholder discounts do apply.
 For full details, be sure to check the Walt Disney World website.

 We then rode Haunted Mansion, all with Jenn’s voice in our ears through the earpiece we had been given earlier.
 This was one of my favorite aspects of the tour; to have little known memorabilia pointed out as we were actually riding.
 Since I have been going to Walt Disney World since I was a baby, there are many little things that I have wondered about for years.
 Lots of those questions were answered on this tour, plus we learned lots more little tidbits of information.
 We learned a lot about the history of the imagineers and those that designed the ride.
 It was incredibly interesting!